buswedg/Udacity/Data Analyst Nanodegree/P1 Test a Perceptual Phenomenon/ND_Project1.md

 ![png](output_13_1.png)

-The congruent words sample ranges between ~8 and ~22, while the incongruent words sample ranges between ~15 and ~35.
+The congruent words sample ranges between ~8 and ~22 seconds, while the incongruent words sample ranges between ~15 and ~35 seconds.

 It is worth pointing out the two longest completion time samples (~34 & ~35) of the incongruent sample could be labeled as outliers from the wider sample set.
 These outliers will somewhat bias both the mean and standard deviation measures reported earlier, however the wider sample set confirms the greater reported mean.